St. Patrick’s Day Green Chocolate Bark

 So come along and let me show you how to make our St. Patrick’s Day Chocolate Bark in 3 easy steps!

-1 (12 ounces) package Toll House Premier White Morsels (white chocolate chips)
+1 (12-ounce) package Toll House Premier White Morsels (white chocolate chips)

 1 package Andes creme de menthe thins candy